Start Here

 Rules and Regulations

 Study the rules and score sheets and philosophy of programming carefully.
 The staff members should understand them so they know what is expected of them, and so they can start out with the greatest opportunity for success.
-Rules, score sheets, and adjudication manuals can be purchased from the WGI office.
+Rules, score sheets, and adjudication manuals can be downloaded from the Director’s Dashboard.